Home Best Vancouver Places Vancouver’s Best Parks and Nature Vancouver’s Golden Ears Provincial Park Alouette Lake Beach and Campground

 Alouette Lake Beach

 The beach at Alouette Lake is one of the most popular in Metro Vancouver, both for people and geese.
-The views of the lake with the mountains all around are quite spectacular, and the giant lawn in front of the beach is a great place for picnics.
+The views of the lake with the surrounding mountains are quite spectacular, and the expansive lawn in front of the beach is a great spot for picnics.

-Golden Ears Provincial Park is located about an hour’s drive from downtown Vancouver and Alouette Lake is seven kilometres from the park’s entrance.
+Golden Ears Provincial Park is about an hour’s drive from downtown Vancouver, and Alouette Lake lies seven kilometres beyond the park entrance.

 At the beach there is a designated swimming area, canoe and kayak rentals in the summer, and BBQ attachments on some of the picnic tables.
 Fishing, windsurfing and water-skiing are also popular on the lake.

-The beach itself isn’t the best, but still okay.
+The beach itself isn’t the best, but it’s still okay.
 It’s more rocky than sandy, and can be muddy in parts in the water and near the shore.
-If you have water shoes, they can be good to wear.
+If you have water shoes they can be good to wear.

 There are no lifeguards at the beach, so you swim at your own risk.
 There are flush toilets and sinks with running water, but only during certain hours and peak months.
 At other times there are outhouses.

-The parking lot at the Alouette Lake beach day area is massive, but it can still fill up on hot days in July and August.
-This is especially the case on statutory holidays and weekends.
+The parking lot at the Alouette Lake beach day-use area is massive, but it can still fill up on hot days in July and August.
+It fills especially quickly on statutory holidays and weekends.

 Alouette Lake Beach